-From Signup Links to Getting Everyone’s Friends Involved in Building Your List
+From Signup Links to Getting Everyone’s Friends Involved in Building Your Audience List

-Perhaps you’ve got an email list of less than 1,000 folks, and you’re feeling envious of email marketers with lists in the thousands and thousands.
+Perhaps you’ve got an email audience of less than 1,000 folks, and you’re feeling envious of email marketers with lists in the thousands and thousands.
 Wait a sec, now.
 A good house list of 200 names is nothing to sneeze at.
 The important part is that you’ve started.
 You’ve got an audience that’s interested in your business and a way to interact with them, and now you’re thinking creatively about how to build on that great start and expand your audience list.
 So here are a few ideas to get you started.

 Put a big signup link on your website.

 You have a website, and you send nice email newsletters.
 It’s time to connect the two, not with actual rope or string but with your email marketing account signup form.
 That form lets any visitor to your website instantly become a new member of your audience list.
 Some people even create a special group (called “website signups,” for example) to help keep track of who’s signing up from the website.
 You can create separate forms for Facebook and Twitter as well if you’d like to keep track of subscribers from those channels.

 Give people an incentive to sign up.